rpmuller/ePubs/WesternPhilosophy.md

 religious man, a devout believer in Christianity who accepts revelation as a source of knowledge, he nevertheless hedges round professed revelations with rational safeguards.
-On one occasion he says: "The bare testimony of revelation is the highest certainty/' but on another he says: "Revelation must be judged by reason/ 9 Thus in the end reason remains supreme.
+On one occasion he says: "The bare testimony of revelation is the highest certainty," but on another he says: "Revelation must be judged by reason/ 9 Thus in the end reason remains supreme.